 The 5p-RIDME experiment that has been thoroughly investigated so far has some disadvantages and limitations.
-First of all, the target echo in 5p-RIDME is separated from the beginning of the experiment by a long time, of which $(2d_1 + 2d_2)$ is the transverse evolution that can reach values of $10 \ \mu s$ or even more.
+First of all, the target echo in 5p-RIDME is separated from the beginning of the experiment by a long time, of which $(2d_1 + 2d_2)$ is the transverse evolution that can reach values of 10 μs or even more.
 Due to this, the echo intensity is additionally reduced.
-Our numeric tests showed that the noise leads to large uncertainties of the distribution shape.
-Thus, a long measurement time is
+Our numeric tests showed that the noise leads to large uncertainties in the distribution shape.
+Thus, a long measurement time is needed to accumulate the necessary SNR.
+Moreover, if the ih-RIDME method is applied to systems with a substantially broad proton density distribution, the highconcentration fraction may appear attenuated in the experimental data due to d_2 filtering.
+As an extreme, if the d_2 delay exceeds the phase memory time of some spin packets by a large factor, these spin packets will not contribute to the ih-RIDME signal and will not be represented in the distribution.
+On the other hand, short delays d_2 limit the resolution of the low-concentration part, as was demonstrated above.
+This problem is also discussed for 4p-DEER, which is also a constant-time experiment (Jeschke et al., 2004), and from the application side of RIDME in PDS (Wort et al., 2023).
+The common principle to reduce or avoid the filtering effects is the use of variable-time experiments.